MAAP #226: AI to detect Amazon gold mining deforestation – 2024 update

 These High and Medium carbon areas may be considered to have the highest overall conservation value purely in terms of total carbon.

-See Annex 1 for specific areas with the highest carbon levels as of 2022.
+See Annex 1 for specific areas with the highest carbon stocks as of 2022.

 Figure 4.
 Aboveground carbon density in each protected area and Indigenous territory (2022).
 Data: Planet, ACA/MAAP